mfreed7/mutation-events-polyfill/README.md

 The `test/test.html` file performs several DOM mutations and monitors the events fired on the node and a parent.
 The test will fall back to testing the native feature, if `MutationEvent` is supported.

+## Improvements / Bugs

+If you find issues with the polyfill, feel free to file them [here](https://github.com/mfreed7/mutation-events-polyfill/issues).
+Even better, if you would like to contribute to this polyfill, I'm happy to review [pull requests](https://github.com/mfreed7/mutation-events-polyfill/pulls).
+Thanks in advance!